jamescreswell/flightgraph/README.md

 flightgraph.eu is a website aimed at aviation enthusiasts, providing tools for visualising flight paths, accessing airport information, and recording flight logs.
 This repository contains the source code for the website.
 Client-side scripts are written entirely in Python, using Django.

-Maps are rendered using leaflet.js with data from Natural Earth.
+Maps are rendered using leaflet.js with the public domain border data from Natural Earth.

 The server and database configuration is described below.